Jomy10/refs/index.md

 For more information on the template engine, go to its [dedicated page](templates.md).

 ## Download
-Copy the repository using `git clone https://github.com/Jomy10/refs`
+Copy the repository using `git clone https://github.com/Jomy10/refs`, or you can download it [here]().

 ### Install script
 Go into the copied folder and run `./install.rb`.